-The RMS Titanic, upon completing her maiden voyage, would have returned to Southampton several weeks later in early May 1912, relishing in her title as the World's Largest Liner.
+The RMS Titanic, upon actually completing her maiden voyage, would have returned to Southampton several weeks later in early May 1912, relishing in her title as the World's Largest Liner.
 Yet she would only hold this honor for less than a year.
 In fact,Titanic would have fallen to the Third Largest Liner in the World by the end of the following year.
 Two ships, now nearly forgotten, were in the shipyard and near completion during the maiden voyage of Titanic, the RMS Aquitania and SS Imperator.
 Both of which were larger than Titanic.

 The title of World's Largest Liner was a simple marketing stunt.
 Fueled by one line trying to out do the other, the title would trade hands almost every year.
 In response to White Star's announcement of the Olympic Class, Cunard immediately ordered the RMS Aquitania to reclaim the market cap.
 Construction began in December 1910 and launching just weeks before Titanic's voyage.
 Aquitania was 901 feet long, twenty feet longer than Titanic.
 Responding to Cunard's new vessel, the Hamburg America Line's, SS Imperator.
 This colossal 906 foot, 52,000 ton vessel, a full twenty feet longer and 4,000 tons larger, would capture title of the World's Largest Liner regardless.
 Like Aquitania, construction neared completion during Titanic's maiden voyage.